awslabs/aws-jwt-verify/README.md

 Supported parameters are:

+- `issuer` (mandatory): set this to the expected `iss` claim on the JWTs.
+Provide a single string, or set to `null` to skip checking issuer (not recommended unless you know what you are doing).
 - `jwksUri` (optional, can only be provided at verifier level): the URI where the JWKS can be downloaded from.
 To find this URI for your IDP, consult your IDP's OpenId configuration (e.g. by opening the OpenId configuration in your browser).
 Usually, it is `${issuer}/.well-known/jwks.json`, which is the default value that will be used if you don't explicitly provide `jwksUri`.
 - `audience` (mandatory): verify that the JWT's `aud` claim matches your expectation.
 Provide a string, or an array of strings to allow multiple client ids (i.e. one of these audiences must match the JWT).
 Set to `null` to skip checking audience (not recommended unless you know what you are doing).
 Note that a JWT's `aud` claim might be an array of audiences.
 The `JwtVerifier` will in that case make sure that at least one of these audiences matches with at least one of the audiences that were provided to the verifier.
 - `scope` (optional): verify that the JWT's `scope` claim matches your expectation (only of use for access tokens).
 Provide a string, or an array of strings to allow multiple scopes (i.e. one of these scopes must match the JWT).
 See also [Checking scope](#checking-scope).